Outschool

 Fabric Notes:

-Unless otherwise noted, the shift should be 100% linen, in a light to medium weight.
+The shift should be 100% linen or cotton, in a light to medium weight.
 White or slightly off white in color.

 The kirtle should be 100% linen in a medium weight, or 100% wool in a light weight.

-We will discuss kirtle colors in the first class, so anything beyond the white linen for the shift can be purchased after that class!
+We will discuss kirtle colors in the first class, and won't start them until week 5, so anything beyond the white fabric for the shift can be purchased after our first class!

 Please feel free to contact me for additional advise regarding sources or if you have any questions.